Create a retro red and blue 3d analyph text effect in Photoshop

 Step 2: Open Photoshop's Blending Options

-We'll use the top copy to add the color red to the effect and the copy below it to add blue.
+Use the top copy for the red color and the middle copy for the blue.

-With the top copy selected, click the fx icon at the bottom of the Layers panel:
+Select the top copy and click the fx icon at the bottom of the Layers panel.

 Clicking the Layer Effects icon in Photoshop's Layers panel